infretis/infretis/examples/gromacs/puckering/README.md

 # Installing the required packages
 We first need to install the required programs to run this exercise.
 This includes a program that generates the parameters of a modern force field ([OpenFF 2.1](https://openforcefield.org/force-fields/force-fields/)) for your molecule and the ∞RETIS software developed at the theoretical chemistry group at NTNU.

 Download and install mamba with the following commands (if you don't already have conda installed).
-Click the copy button on the box below and paste it into a terminal, and then do what is asked in the output on your screen (on Ubuntu, pressing down the mouse-wheel-button often works better for pasting than ctrl+p).
+Click the copy button on the box below and paste it into a terminal, and then do what is asked in the output on your screen (on Ubuntu, pressing down the mouse-wheel-button often works better for pasting than ctrl+v).
 ```bash
 curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"
 bash Miniforge3-$(uname)-$(uname -m).sh